 It sends a basic function for end-to-end data transmission.
 It does not provide any sequencing or re-ordering function.

-UDP Protocol contains the only checksum: It does not contain a sequencing number for a particular data segment.
+User Datagram Protocol contains the only checksum: It does not contain a sequencing number for a particular data segment.

 That is a connectionless protocol.
 Because UDP does access a large packet.
 So, It may be lost while processing.